joeychuavertex/gemini-hackathon/README.md

 # The Reality Remix

-Turn everyday life into instant entertainment using Gemini 2.0 Flash Live API.
-This project consists of a Python FastAPI backend and a React frontend that work together to provide real-time AI-powered commentary on your camera feed.
+Turn everyday life into instant entertainment using Gemini 2.5 Flash Live API with native audio generation.
+This project consists of a Python FastAPI backend and a React frontend that work together to provide real-time AI-powered commentary on your camera feed, complete with background music and live subtitles.

 ## 🚀 Quick Start